1247Foundation Ermesinde of Luxembourg

 Foundation of La Cour Pétral (France)

-The lineage's continuity was ensured by a foundation in the Diocese of Chartres.
-The female Cistercian tradition of Clairefontaine was preserved outside Belgium for nearly a century, awaiting the right conditions to return to Ardennes soil.
+The continuity of the lineage was ensured by a foundation in the Diocese of Chartres.
+The female Cistercian tradition of Clairefontaine was preserved outside Belgium for nearly a century, awaiting the conditions for a return to Ardennes soil.

 1933–1934

-The return to Belgium was part of the great monastic renewal movement led by Dom Marie-Albert van der Cruyssen, restorer of Orval Abbey.
-Nuns from La Cour Pétral chose Cordemois for its geographical solitude in the Semois meander.
-The Clairefontaine title was revived.
+The return to Belgium was part of the great movement of monastic renewal led by Dom Marie-Albert van der Cruyssen, the restorer of the Orval abbey.
+The nuns from La Cour Pétral chose Cordemois for its geographic solitude in the meander of the Semois.
+The title of Clairefontaine was revived.

 Renewal – Dom van der Cruyssen